Financial-ML/Market-Analysis/README.md

 ## ML-Models

 ### Introduction
-Different machine learning models that we used to learn from the [Dataset](#Dataset).
+Different Machine Learning models that we used to learn from the [Dataset](#Dataset).

 ### How we do it
-* We build the the models in python using Tensorflow.
+* We build the the models in python using scikit-learn.
-* It learn from our predefined Dataset.
+* It learn from our predefined [Dataset](#Dataset).
 * And save it after finsh traning in PKL file.

 ### Setup
 1. After creating the [Dataset](#Dataset) copy the CSV file in to your python project.
 1. Download the code in ML-Models [(here)](https://github.com/Financial-ML/Market-Analysis/tree/master/ML-Models) in to your python project.
-2. Run the program it will generate a PKL file.
+2. Run the program and it will generate the PKL file.

 ## Connection